Al-Hiwar: History

-Al-Hiwar was founded in 2006; its founding managing editor is Azzam Al-Tamimi.
+Al-Hiwar was founded in 2006; its founding managing editor is Azzam Al-Tamimi, a longtime Muslim Brotherhood member and supporter of Palestinian resistance group Hamas.

+Journalists for Al-Hiwar were targeted by hackers affiliated with Project Raven, a UAE initiative.
+Their cell phones were hacked on the day the Qatar diplomatic crisis began in 2017.
+According to Tamimi, he believed Al-Hiwar was targeted because the UAE was fearful of Al-Hiwar's "support for political reform and democratization in the Arab world."

-Its Goals
+Its goals

 AlHiwar is an Arab media service that seeks to contribute to building a better tomorrow for Arab societies.
 The TV channel reflects the importance of dialogue between individuals and societies as a basic means of communication, understanding and building bridges of understanding.

+Al-Hiwar is sympathetic to the Muslim Brotherhood, which Tamimi describes as victims.

-Its Vision
+Its vision

 According to AlHiwar Facebook page, the TV channel is an Arab media service that seeks to contribute to building a better tomorrow for Arab societies.
 It is the voice of Arabs in the diaspora, a bridge of communication between Arabs and other peoples and cultures, and a platform for promoting the values of tolerance, democracy and respect for freedoms and human rights.

 It is a means of communication between Arabic speakers everywhere.
 It also raises the slogan that dialogue has endless dimensions, as it is required between the different generations, societies, individuals, politicians and societies.

 AlHiwar is concerned with the interaction between the Arab communities in the diaspora in order to better address the concerns and difficulties they face in the diaspora.
 It is a means of integrating the Arab communities within their new societies in an active and positive manner without blurring their original identity and values.

 AlHiwar is an Arabic-language television channel, as it is directed to Arabs, whether in the Arab world or in the diaspora.
 It is a means of convergence of opinions based on reviewing what is presented, with the aim of discovering others within the principle of coexistence in the Arab world.

 It is a tool for communication between Arabs and their new societies to introduce their cultural values, to activate their positive role in public life in their new homes, and to serve the aspirations of the Arab peoples in building positive relations with these societies and creating a greater understanding of Arab issues.

 It is also a platform for interaction between the Arab communities and their motherland, helping them contribute to construction, reform, development, positive transfer of expertise and experiences, and change for the better.
 It is an Arabic-language television channel, meaning that most of its programs are in Arabic.